 The service redeems itself with its security suite.
 For all of its connections, PrivateVPN uses military-grade encryption with modern tunneling protocols.
 The basics like kill switch and protection against WebRTC leaks are also included.

 Speaking of prices, you can also use cryptocurrency to pay for your subscription.
-At the moment, they only accept Bitcoin payments, but since it's the most popular coin, there is, I can't complain.
+At the moment, they only accept Bitcoin payments, but since it's the most popular coin, there is, we can't complain.

 For more information, please read our complete PrivateVPN review.